Go to content

 Under NSW electoral funding laws, a candidate also refers to:

-• A person registered as a candidate under the Electoral Funding Act for the purpose of accepting political donations or making payments for electoral expenditure.
+• a person registered as a candidate under the Electoral Funding Act for the purpose of accepting political donations or making payments for electoral expenditure

-• An unregistered candidate.
+• an unregistered candidate.
 The rules that apply to the management and disclosure of political donations and electoral expenditure apply to a person who is not yet registered or nominated as a candidate for the election.

-It is important to note that being nominated as a candidate for the purposes of being included on a ballot paper is a separate process to being registered as a candidate for electoral funding purposes.
+It is important to note that being nominated as a candidate for the purposes of being included on a ballot paper is a separate process from being registered as a candidate for electoral funding purposes.

 • Capped expenditure period